-INTRO DDUC TION SECTI ON 4 - CONTENT OF ANNUAL REPORT a.
+INTRO DUC ΓΙΟΝ SECTION ON 4 - - CONTENT OF ANNUAL REPORT a.
 Aud ited Financial Statements For Fiscal Year Ended June 30, 2020 b.
-Fina ancial and Operating Data i.
+Fina ncial and Operating Data i.
 Principal Amount Of Bonds Outstanding As Of August 17, 2020 ii.
 Balance In Each Fund Under The Indenture And the Reserve Requirement As Of August 17, 2020 iii.
-Any Changes To The Rates And Method Of Apportionment Of The Special Tax 2 iv.
-An Update of Table 4 of the Official Statement v.
-The Percentage of the Maximum Special Tax Levied by the Districts vi.
-The Status of Any Foreclosure Actions Being Pursued by the Districts vii.
-A Table Showing by District the Total Special Taxes Levied and the Total Special Taxes Collected for the Prior Fiscal Year and the Total Special Taxes that, as of December 31, Remain Unpaid for Each Prior Fiscal Year in Which Special Taxes Were Levied and the Number of Delinquent Parcels in Each District viii.
-A Statement as to Whether the Teeter Plan Remains in Effect with Regard to the Districts ix.
-Any Information Not Already Included Above that is Required to be Filed in the Annual Report to the California Debt and Investment Advisory Commission CERTA AIN D ISCLAIMERS 4 EXHIB BITS Exhibit $\mathbf{A}$ $\mathbf{B} - \mathbf{C}$ In Update of Table 4 From The Official Statement, Fiscal Year 2020-2021 Assigned and ctual Special Taxes, and Special Tax Delinquency History alifornia Debt and Investment Advisory Commission Yearly Fiscal Reports omprehensive Annual Financial Report
+Any Changes To The Rates And Method Of Apportionment Of The Special Tax 3 iv.
+An Update of Table 7 of the Official Statement v.
+An Update of Tables 12, 19, and 26 of the Official Statement vi.
+An Update of Tables 14, 21, and 28 of the Official Statement vii.
+An Update of Table 8 of the Official Statement viii.
+The Status of Any Foreclosure Actions Being Pursued by the Districts ix.
+A Statement as to Whether the Teeter Plan Remains in Effect with Regard to the Districts х.
+Any Information Not Already Included Above that is Required to be Filed in the Annual Report to the California Debt and Investment Advisory Commission CERTA AIN D ISCLAIMERS TOO